Les Patineurs (ballet): Divertissements

 The sequence of the divertissements, which takes about twenty-five minutes to perform, is as follows: entrée and pas de huit (Brown Couples), pas de patineurs (Blue Girls and Brown Couples), pas seul (Blue Boy), pas de deux (White Couple), ensemble, de suite par groupe (entire cast), pas de trois (Blue Boy and Blue Girls), pas de deux filles (Red Girls), pas de six (Brown Boys and Red Girls), pas de deux filles (Blue Girls), and finale (entire cast).

-Despite the presence of Fonteyn and Helpmann in the romantic pas de deux for the White Couple, the true star of the ballet was Harold Turner as the Blue Boy.
-Ashton's main aim in creating Les Patineurs was to create a dazzling showpiece that would rival the popularity of works presented in London by Colonel de Basil's Ballets Russes the previous summer.
-In Turner, he had an unusually gifted dancer, and he took full advantage of his technical prowess.
-The Blue Boy is an exceptionally difficult role to perform, and the Blue Girls hardly less so.
-Further, the Brown Boys are given choreography more usually performed by soloists than members of the corps de ballet, as their bounding, buoyant dances require considerable elevation and stamina.
+Despite the presence of Fonteyn and Helpmann in the romantic pas de deux for the White Couple, the main focus of the ballet was Harold Turner as the Blue Boy.
+Ashton's main aim in creating Les Patineurs was to create a spectacle that would rival the popularity of works presented in London by Colonel de Basil's Ballets Russes the previous summer.The Blue Boy is known as a difficult role to perform, and the Blue Girls hardly less so.
+Further, the Brown Boys are given choreography more usually performed by soloists than members of the corps de ballet.